-- NetVault Backup Server or Client software v8.6.1 or later: At least the Client version of NetVault Backup must be installed on the machine configured as the PostgreSQL Server. - PostgreSQL software: The machine must be running a supported version PostgreSQL.
+- NetVault Backup Server or Client software: At least the Client version of NetVault Backup must be installed on the machine configured as the PostgreSQL Server.
+For more information on supported versions of the NetVault Backup software, see the Quest NetVault Backup Compatibility Guide. - PostgreSQL software: The machine must be running a supported version PostgreSQL.
 For more information, see the Quest NetVault Backup Compatibility Guide.